 For each whale, we measured the total length (TL) and two alternative nose length measures—snout-to-flipper length (SnF) and snout-to-dorsal-fin length (SnD)—in pixels (Figure 1).
-TL was measured piecewise from the snout to the fluke notch, SnF was measured from the snout to the transversal intersection of the base of the flippers with the spine, and SnD was measured from the snout to the caudal base of the dorsal fin.
+TL was measured piecewise from the snout to the fluke notch, SnF was measured from the snout to the transversal intersection of the anterior base of the flippers with the spine, and SnD was measured from the snout to the caudal base of the dorsal fin.
 To estimate nose proportions, we calculated the nose-to-body ratio (NR) by dividing SnF or SnD by TL (in pixels), resulting in two metrics: NRflipper and NRdorsal, respectively.